Sources of Information

 sprinkled references to my sources through my Web pages as I wrote them.

 Since I am writing mainly for non-medical people here, I have omitted many

-or most specific references to where the information I give comes from.
+specific references to where the information I give comes from.

 (And besides, a certain amount of the information I give is based on my